About Miniature Aussiedoodle

 Your Miniature Aussiedoodle has a soft, silky, wavy coat that is low- to non-shedding due to his Poodle DNA.
 He will require brushing 2 to 3 times each week to keep him looking his best and periodic grooming to maintain his coat shape.
 Because he is a floppy eared dog, ear inspection and cleaning should be part of his weekly grooming ritual to avoid painful infections.
 So take good care of those ears.
 It’ll pay off in the long run.

 Miniature Aussiedoodle puppies are smart little guys who can begin training in obedience and socialization at an early age.
 With potential joint issues later in life, ensure exercise of your puppy is moderated to ensure you don’t over-exert his tiny bones.
 Any agility activity or training should not begin before 1 year of age.
-Given him time to grow before getting too ambitious in your training.
+Give him time to grow before getting too ambitious in your training.
+You’ll be surprised at just how intelligent these cute puppies can be!
+Thanks to the positive traits of the Australian Shepherd Dog as its parent breed, and their great intelligence and the ability to skillfully herd sheep, the Aussiedoodle will be equally smart!.
+From simple tricks to good obedience and learning capabilities, these little pups will soak it all up!

 Photo credit: Hcommunications/Bigstock; Rachelli DAngelo/Bigstock; Rachelli DAngelo/Bigstock